AustinZhao0308/My_First_Blockchain/README.md

 # My_First_Blockchain
-First try of write a blockchain by my self!
+First try of write a blockchain by myself!